|

 Spalted Beech

-The four sets of Spalted Beech scales above were cut from the same block of wood and illustrates clearly the variations that such wood can have.
+The four sets of Spalted Beech scales above were cut from the same block of wood and illustrates clearly the variations that such wood can have when some form of treatment is applied.

 Starting form the right, the first set is Spalted Beech in the raw.
 The second set is just treated with oil.
 The third set is double dyed with antique pine and a light coat of deep mahogany.
 The fourth set is double dyed with deep mahogany.

-Masur Birch handles in various stages of finish.
+Masur Birch knife handles in various stages of finish.
 Top left is natural.
 Top right is lightly dyed.
-Bottom ones are triple dyed in yellow, red and brown.
+Bottom ones are triple dyed in yellow, red and brown, a technique I learned from my friend Brian Sorenson of Denmark.

 |